nwlandry/a-blue-start/stats.md

     * minimum is 1
     * maximum is 28,062,787
     * mean is 105.8
-    * mean over all extant nodes is 64.53
+    * mean over all following nodes is 66.295
-    * 14,640,125 extant accounts which have no followers.
     * 13,608,819 following accounts which have no followers.
 * Out-degree
     * minimum is 1
     * maximum is 844,408
     * mean is 70.38
-    * mean over all extant nodes is 64.53
+    * mean over all following nodes is 66.295
-    * 3,144,970 extant accounts which don't follow anyone.
     * 2,113,664 following accounts which don't follow anyone.